 If you are buying new raspberry plants, you can place them wherever there is a hill or slope in the yard.
 For established plants, transplant any suckers that appear, and eventually you will have a whole new raspberry patch in another location.

 Be sure to check the weather forecast in both the spring and fall.
-If a late spring frost or early fall frost is approaching, consider using row covers to protect raspberry bushes.
+If a late spring frost or early fall frost is approaching, consider using row covers to protect raspberry bushes (especially if flowers have already appeared in spring!)

 A row cover is a long piece of material that protects plants from cold and pests, while still allowing water and sunlight to get through.
 You can see an example of a row cover material on the Gardener’s Supply Company website.